 They should avoid partnership business as the partner will cheat on them.

-They should stay away from gambling and should blindly trust anyone.
+They should stay away from gambling and should not blindly trust anyone.

-February 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon.
+February 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon and Saturn.

 They will have many opportunities and the possibility of success is higher.